-Applicants who have taken additional university-level courses (undergraduate or graduate) for credit after completing their degree will also include those courses in the GPA calculation.
-Courses included in calculating your Admission GPA are used in reverse chronological order (i.e., working backwards from the most-recent undergraduate or graduate courses completed).
+Applicants who have taken additional university senior level courses (undergraduate or graduate) for credit after completing their degree will also include those courses in the GPA calculation.
+Courses included in calculating your Admission GPA are used in reverse chronological order (i.e., working backwards from the most-recent senior level undergraduate or graduate courses completed).

 Whenever possible, the Faculty of Health Disciplines is flexible when counting your credits, to ensure that your credits are used to your advantage.